PortalNetwork/enigma-ns/docs/tutorial/Secret_Contract.md

 ## Example of dApp that interacts with the secret contract

 The following is a walkthrough of building a dApp that interacts with the secret contract.
 We will use the sample project from [Enigma official](https://github.com/enigmampc/enigma-template-dapp), within it you can find all the code snippets used in this example.
 For demonstration, I put all things together in this [project](https://github.com/PortalNetwork/Enigma-Dapp-Example).
-Here is requirement of this dApp demo:
+Here are requirements of this dApp demo:

 - Enigma testnet deployed.
-If you don't have it yet, reference [here](./enigma-docker-network.md).
+If you don't have it yet, refer to [here](./enigma-docker-network.md).
 - Example project cloned:
 ```
 git clone https://github.com/PortalNetwork/Enigma-Dapp-Example